 Strapped to a gurney in a retrofitted bus, Wowwk and other wounded servicemen felt excitement at being back on American soil.
 But looking out the window and seeing civilians stop to watch the small convoy of hospital-bound vehicles, his excitement turned to confusion.
 “I remember feeling like, what could I do to acknowledge them, and I just gave the peace signal,” Wowwk says.
 “And instead of getting return peace fingers, I got the middle finger.”

-The Vietnam War claimed the lives of more than 58,000 American service member and wounded more than 150,000 more.
+The Vietnam War claimed the lives of more than 58,000 American service members and wounded more than 150,000.
 And for the men who served in Vietnam and survived unspeakable horrors, coming home offered its own kind of trauma.
 Some, like Wowwk, say they had invectives hurled their way; others, like naval officer Ford Cole, remember being spit on.
 As a cohort, Vietnam veterans were met with none of the fanfare and received none of the benefits bestowed upon World War II’s “greatest generation.”

 No 'Welcome Home' parades for Vietnam vets.

 This was partly due to the logistics of the never-ending conflict.
 The Vietnam War lasted from 1964-1973—the longest war in American history until it was overtaken by the one in Afghanistan—and servicemen typically did one-year tours of duty.
 Unlike conflicts with massive demobilizations, men came back from Vietnam by themselves rather than with their units or companies.
 For a decade, as one person was shipped off to fight, another was returning.